 In lieu of a thesis, non-thesis students complete a final exam and a non-thesis project.
 While a thesis focuses on conducting a study to answer a research question or test a hypothesis, a non-thesis project focuses on developing a product with a practical application.
-The latter includes developing a curriculum, a set of re- usable learning objects, EDIS fact sheets, etc.
+For example, developing a curriculum, a set of reusable learning objects, EDIS fact sheets, etc. You can view examples of AEC non-thesis projects here: https://aec.ifas.ufl.edu/resources/non-thesis-projects/